Skip to main content

 Earthquakes in BC: how prepared are you?

-From everyday challenges to natural disasters, unexpected emergencies can strike at any moment.
-Preparation is the best defense, so here’s what to know to help protect your home and your loved ones.
+Natural disasters are part of life on the West Coast and can strike at any moment.
+Preparation is the best defense, so here’s four easy steps to help protect your home and your loved ones.

 Step 1 - Know the Hazards